GoogleCloudDataproc/spark-bigquery-connector/README.md

 ## Downloading and Using the Connector

-The latest version connector of the connector is publicly available in the following links:
+The latest version of the connector is publicly available in the following links:

 | version | Link |
 | --- | --- |